andrewmccall/scala-faker/Readme.md

 ## Usage

-Configuration follows the existing faker standard.
+Using the faker is as simple as creating a new faker and passing in keys.

     val faker = new Faker()
     val someString = faker("name.name")